rashedzx/DuckDB.ExtensionKit/README.md

 This changes the ABI type to `C_STRUCT_UNSTABLE` and suppresses the experimental warnings on unstable API functions.
 Note that using the unstable API pins your extension to the exact DuckDB version.

+## How It Works

+1. **Source Generator** - At compile time, the generator finds your `[DuckDBExtension]` class and generates a native entry point function (`{extension}_init_c_api`) marked with `[UnmanagedCallersOnly]`

+2. **AOT Compilation** - .NET compiles your code to a native binary that exports the entry point, with no runtime dependency

+3. **Extension Loading** - When DuckDB loads your extension, it calls the entry point which:
+   - Initializes the C API and receives function pointers to DuckDB's internal APIs
+   - Obtains a database connection and calls your `RegisterFunctions` method to register scalar/table functions

 ## Features

 - **Type-safe APIs** - Register scalar and table functions with generic type parameters